urbit/docs/glossary/breach.md

 that ship.
 Transferring the ID to a new address will also increase the _rift_ number of the ship in addition to the life number.

-You can check your life and rift number by typing `+keys` into dojo and pressing Enter.
+You can check your life and rift number by typing `+keys our` into dojo and pressing Enter.

 Network breaches happen when a major Arvo revision that cannot be implemented